Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Numerical results

 Figure~\ref{fig:layers} (a) shows the test error for $J=1$ and $J=2$.
-We can see that the performance becomes higher when $J=2$ than $J=1$. {Note that Theorem~\ref{thm:universality} is a fundamental result for autonomous systems, and according to Theorem~\ref{thm:universality}, we may need more than one layer even for the autonomous systems.
-The result reflects this theoretical result.} In addition, based on Remark~\ref{rmk:regularization}, we added the regularization term $10^{-5}(\Vert \mr{e}^{\mathbf{L}_1}\Vert+\cdots +\Vert \mr{e}^{\mathbf{L}_J}\Vert)$ and observed the behavior.
-We consider the case where the training data is noisy, and its sample size is small.
-We generated training data as above, but the sample size was 30, and the standard deviation of the noise was 0.03.
-We used the test data without the noise.
-The sample size of the test data was 1000.
+We can see that the performance becomes higher when $J=2$ than $J=1$.
+Note that Theorem~\ref{thm:universality} is a fundamental result for autonomous systems, and we may need more than one layer even for the autonomous systems.
+The result reflects this theoretical result.
+In addition, based on Remark~\ref{rmk:regularization}, we added the regularization term $10^{-5}(\Vert \mr{e}^{\mathbf{L}_1}\Vert+\cdots +\Vert \mr{e}^{\mathbf{L}_J}\Vert)$ to reduce the generalization error.
+To focus on the generalization property, we reduced the sample size and added more noise to the data.
 We set $J=3$ to consider the case where the number of parameters is large.
-The result is illustrated in Figure~\ref{fig:layers} (b).
-We can see that with the regularization, we can achieve smaller test errors than without the regularization, which implies that with the regularization, the model generalizes well.
+The results are shown in Figure~\ref{fig:layers} (b).
+We can see that with the regularization, we achieve smaller test errors than without the regularization, which implies that with the regularization, the model generalizes well.